archercreat/vm_jit/README.md

 PoC vm devirtualization based on `AsmJit`.
 The binary was taken from `YauzaCTF 2021` competition.
 You are welcome to try to solve it yourself, the binary is in `challenge bin` folder.

+### Update 09/07/21
+I made llvm lifter, you can see it in vm_jit/lifter.
+Also I've attached devirtualized binaries, you can find them in `devirt` folder.

 ## Dependencies

-This project relies on two libraries `zydis` and `asmjit`.
+This project relies on two libraries `zydis`, `llvm 12` and `asmjit`.
 Install them via vcpkg:
 ```
 vcpkg.exe install zydis
+vcpkg.exe install llvm
 vcpkg.exe install asmjit
 ```